 We are not regulated by the Financial Conduct Authority to provide investment advice.
 Should you require investment or pension planning advice you should contact an Independent Financial Advisor.
 We will provide reasonable assistance where required following your agreement by providing to your advisor information they request.

 We do not provide advice on the selection of banks or accounts to apply for.
 We may identify features of some banks to you that we consider may benefit you when using our software or services.
 This will not be a recommendation on a bank for your personal or business circumstances.

 We have relationships with a number or firms and with your permission, we may introduce you and share information with third party service providers which in some cases we may receive payments which will be disclosed to you by them.
 You agree to all payments being retained by Provestor.

 We make no guarantees about the service provided by any third party we recommend or highlight to you.

 We will open all mail we receive at our address related to you, your company or anyone involved in your company.
 Only official correspondence from Companies House and HMRC should be received at our address.
 All mail related to your business activities must be addressed to your company trading address.

 We always aim to provide the highest levels of service possible, however, should you have a concern you should contact your account manager in the first instance.
 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
 We will do everything reasonable to put matters right.

+Our services are subject to a 12 month minimum term.
 You can cease our services at any time by giving 30 days notice in writing to email@example.com.
 Notice of termination must be given in writing.

 Upon cancelling our appointment we shall calculate the balance of any fees due to us for the remaining term that must be paid in full within 30 days.
 No refunds will be given for subscription fees already paid.